 The Corporation, through its wholly-owned subsidiary Theratechnologies U.S., Inc. ("Thera US"), entered into an employment agreement with Mr. John Leasure on March 23, 2021, for an indeterminate term.
 Effective April 11, 2022, the Corporation entered into a new employment agreement (the "2022 Agreement") with Mr. Leasure for an indeterminate term.
 Under the terms of the 2022 Agreement, Mr. Leasure acts as Global Commercial Officer of the Corporation and of all of the Corporation's subsidiaries.
 Mr. Leasure is entitled to receive an annual base salary subject to review on an annual basis by the Compensation Committee, and the payment of an annual bonus set at 40% of his annual base salary conditional upon his attainment of annual objectives set by the President and Chief Executive Officer.
 The payment of an annual bonus is subject to clawback provisions requiring Mr. Leasure to repay to the Corporation the last bonus received in the event of violations of certain U.S. Food and Drug Administration rules or other laws applicable to the commercialization of pharmaceutical products in the United States.
 Under the terms of the 2022 Agreement, Mr. Leasure is also entitled to participate in equity-based incentive plans that the Corporation may implement from time to time.
 The 2022 Agreement provides that he is entitled to receive a number of stock options of the Corporation, if and when granted by the Board of the Corporation under the Option Plan, representing a target value between 20% to 45% of his annual base salary.
 The Corporation agreed to match on a dollar-for-dollar basis the funding by Mr. Leasure's Canadian registered retirement savings plan up to an amount equal to 50% of the maximum annual contribution allowed under Canadian applicable laws.
 Mr. Leasure is entitled to participate in Thera US' social benefits comprised of disability and death-in-service benefits and health insurance.
-The 2022 Agreement contains non-competition, non-solicitation, non-disclosure and assignment of intellectual property provisi
+The 2022 Agreement contains noncompetition, non-solicitation, non-disclosure and assignment of intellectual property provisions in favour of the Corporation.
+Mr. Leasure is entitled to terminate the 2022 Agreement at will upon thirty (30) days prior written notice to the Corporation.